RobKenis/reinvent-2019-blog/source/_posts/pre-Invent-2019.md

 [Read more](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-destinations/) about Lambda destinations.

 ### Java 11
 With the release of Java 13 last september, it hit me that the bigger part of my production code is written in Java8.
 This isn't a bad thing, since Java8 still has a couple years of support, but it got me thinking about why it was still so far behind.
 One of the major reasons was the lack of Java11 support for [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
-For lambda, this was not a problem, as my production lambda's are written in either nodejs or python.
+For lambda, this was not a problem, as my production lambda's are written in either Nodejs or Python.
 Well...AWS fixed both problems at once with the [release of Java 11 support for Beanstalk](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-elastic-beanstalk-launches-public-beta-corretto-al2-platforms/) and [Java 11 support for Lambda](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-lambda-supports-java-11/).
 So go ahead and start writing those fancy Java 11 applications.

 ### Cloudwatch ServiceLens

 ### Amazon CDK now availble for Java and C#
+AWS CloudFormation, one of the most glorious things Amazon has to offer, can be a pain sometimes.
+Writing your configuration in YAML or json can become a massive file that will become hard to read after a while.
+Some frameworks, like [Troposphere](https://github.com/cloudtools/troposphere) and [Serverelss](https://serverless.com/), are doing a great job at relieving the pain and make resource configuration fun again.
+So last re:Invent, AWS came up with their own framework, the [Cloud Development Kit](https://aws.amazon.com/cdk/).
+A tool for Python or Typescript to help with resource configuration and make the world a better place, who could ask for more?
+So the Java and C# developers united and asked for more; And AWS delivered, introducing Java and C# support for the CDK.

+[Read more](https://aws.amazon.com/blogs/aws/aws-cloud-development-kit-cdk-java-and-net-are-now-generally-available/) about CDK for Java and C#.

 ### Cloudwatch Synthetics